Time Series Analysis and Its Applications: With R Examples

 Second Edition

-Follow this link if you're looking for the site of the third edition
+Follow this link if you're looking for the site of the 4th edition

 Getting Started With R